CaleyD/FrontEndGuidelines/README.md

 })(myModule || {});
 ```

-#### TODO

-JavaScript

-    For new pages, include script references at the bottom of the markup
-        improves performance - *performance link*
-        simplifies code - no longer need $(document).ready event in most cases
-    Understand scoping and closures
-    Understand browser dom api
-    Use JS to manage state, not style

-    Modular
-        AMD
-        Prefer small, decoupled, independent, and cohesive modules of functionality over connected architecture
-    Do not pollute the global namespace
-        Global objects are bad, avoid them.
-    Prefer scripts that do not expose any global api
-        When that isn't possible, create as small of an API as possible
-        Changing an existing JavaScript API is expensive
-        JS maintainance is hard, we don't have a compiler to enforce correctness like C#

-    Do not reach for a third-party library as a first solution
-    Do not use jQuery for everything
-        Our proliferation of dependencies on jQuery have prevented us from updating versions since

 ## Responsive Design

-There is no mobile web, all functionality should be available to all of our supported browsers/devices provided by the same HTML/CSS/JavaScript.
+There is no mobile web, there is no m.webmdhealth.com site, all functionality should be available to all of our supported browsers/devices provided by the same

+HTML/CSS/JavaScript.

-For browsers that support CSS media queries, our pages should render and look/work well at any resolution from 320px to 997px+ without requiring users to zoom in and out and without any nasty horizontal scrolling.
+For browsers that support CSS media queries, our pages should render and look/work well at any resolution from 320px to 997px+.

-We do not have site-wide breakpoints for "mobile" or "tablet" or "desktop" - let the content and layout on individual pages drive the layout decisions for specific content areas.
+We do not have site-wide breakpoints for "mobile" or "tablet" or "desktop" - let the content and layout on individual pages drive the layout decisions.

 ### A Lot of Media Queries?